Conformalised data synthesis: Introduction

 \section{Introduction}

-Specialised and data-hungry Deep Learning implementations are increasingly faced with \emph{small and unrepresentative datasets}, a well-established challenge in the literature~\cite{Brigato2021,Moreno-Barea2020,Sarker2021}.
-Unfortunately, collecting more data to increase the sample size is difficult in many real-world applications.
-Prohibitors include the high cost of data collection, low data availability, and the lack of expertise in ground-truth labelling.
+Specialised and data-hungry Deep Learning implementations are increasingly faced with small and unrepresentative datasets, a well-established challenge in the literature~\cite{Brigato2021,Moreno-Barea2020,Sarker2021}.
+Unfortunately, increasing the sample size by collecting more data is challenging in many real-world applications.
+Prohibitors include high data collection costs, low data availability, and the lack of expertise in ground-truth labelling.

-\emph{Data synthesis} is a highly sophisticated approach to combat small datasets.
-Improving on techniques that tweak and remix existing samples (e.g., data resampling, randomisation, and augmentation), data synthesis generates entirely new and unseen examples based on the original data~\cite{Zhuang2019}.
+Data synthesis is a highly sophisticated approach to combat small datasets.
+Improving on techniques that modify and remix existing samples (e.g., data resampling, randomisation, and augmentation), data synthesis generates entirely new and unseen examples based on the original data~\cite{Zhuang2019}.
 Similarly to classification, synthesis relies on accurately modelling the data's distribution to extrapolate plausible new feature vectors~\cite{Liu2022dataSynthesis}.
 In Deep Learning, these synthesised samples may be included in the training set to improve model generalisation and, consequently, prediction performance.

-A major challenge and open research question with existing data synthesis techniques, such as Generative Neural Networks (GANs), is how to measure the quality of their synthetic data.
-Evaluating a generator model's distributional fit is fundamentally difficult because there is no inherent quality metric for previously unseen data.
+Generative Adversarial Networks (GANs) are a state-of-the-art synthesis technique, leveraging a zero-sum game between a Deep Learning generator and discriminator to synthesise realistic samples~\cite{Aggarwal2021}.
+However, a major challenge and open research question shared among most existing data synthesis techniques is how to quantify the produced synthetic data's quality.
+Evaluating a generator model's distributional fit is fundamentally difficult because there is no inherent quality metric for previously unseen data~\cite{Grnarova2019}.

-To address this challenge, we have designed a unique \emph{confident data synthesis algorithm} based on a novel extension of the Conformal Prediction framework~\cite{shafer2008tutorial}.
-Inspired by Cherubin et al.'s innovative conformal clustering paper~\cite{Cherubin2015}, we rely on the confidence of feature space regions to guide our data generation. \Cref{fig:confidenceVsDensity} illustrates the effect of our confidence estimation approach on the feature space compared to traditional density estimation.
-By limiting synthesis to the high-confidence regions, we statistically guarantee the generated data's quality to a user-specified level. \Cref{sec:contributions} details our contributions in more depth and describes the article's structure.
+To address this challenge, we have designed a unique confident data synthesis algorithm based on a novel extension of the Conformal Prediction framework~\cite{shafer2008tutorial}.
+Inspired by Cherubin et al.'s innovative conformal clustering paper~\cite{Cherubin2015}, we rely on the confidence of feature space regions to guide our data generation. \Cref{fig:confidenceVsDensity} illustrates the effect of our confidence estimation approach on the feature space compared to traditional density estimation. \Cref{sec:contributions} details our contributions in more depth and describes the article's structure.